Kheops411/FHHM/instructions.md

 #### Usuful to know

+- The emission score's delta_pitch in the Soft-Position HMM is calculated as the negative value of the current anchor, representing the distance from the hand's center to the key: emit = compute_emission_score(-ANCHORS[k_curr], f_curr).

+- The inertia cost for the Soft-Position HMM is based on the physical distance the hand center moves.
+This distance is calculated as abs((notes_pitch[t] + ANCHORS[k_curr]) - (notes_pitch[t-1] + ANCHORS[k_prev])).

+- For Numba-jitted functions to work in nopython mode, avoid passing complex Python objects like class instances.
+Instead, pass the necessary attributes as primitive types (e.g., floats, ints, numpy arrays).

+- In the Soft-Position HMM's Viterbi algorithm, the inertia cost (a positive energy penalty) must be subtracted when calculating the candidate log-probability: candidate = prev_prob + agility - inertia + emit.

 - The project involves refactoring a piano fingering algorithm into a 'Soft-Position' Hidden Markov Model (HMM).
 This model introduces a hand 'anchor' (k) to represent the hand's center of gravity and penalize large movements.
 The HMM state is (f_{t-2}, f_{t-1}, k_{t-1}).

 - Python dependencies (numpy, numba, matplotlib, pytest, psutil) can be installed with pip install numpy numba matplotlib pytest psutil.